 Nash ordered his men to beat Holmes, but spared his life when Holmes identified the Wonderland gang as the thieves.
 And so in the summer of 1981, the notorious Wonderland Murders occurred.
 Launius, Deverell, Miller, and Barbara Richardson were found bludgeoned to death at 8763 Wonderland Avenue.
-Nash had allegedly planned to have Holmes killed as well, but he instead decided to the Wonderland murders to "teach Holmes a lesson" and have him witness and allegedly partake in the murders.
+Nash had allegedly planned to have Holmes killed as well, but he instead decided to use the Wonderland murders to "teach Holmes a lesson" by having him witness and allegedly partake in the event.

 As for Nash, he was sentenced to eight years in prison, but a judge released him after only two, supposedly due to health issues.
 An associate of Nash's later said that they had bribed the judge with about $100,000 to get him out.
 It's amazing to think that one of the most brutal criminals, who orchestrated one of the most gruesome murders of the 1970s (and this is during the Manson murders) got off so easily.

 Years later, in 1995, federal agents armed with search warrants raided Nash's house and confiscated what was thought to be a cache of methamphetamine.
 Embarrassingly, the meth turned out to be a bunch of mothballs, and no charges were filed against Nash.